 Pumpkin Cookie Cake

-If you love easy pumpkin recipes, you’ll want to make this pumpkin cookie cake, bursting with pockets of cinnamon.
+If you love easy pumpkin recipes, you’ll want to make this pumpkin cookie cake that is bursting with pockets of cinnamon and crunchy pecans.
 It’s thick and soft with dollops of cinnamon buttercream.

-The blend of pumpkin and spices brings out the essence of the fall season, and our Pumpkin Cookie Cake is the perfect way to celebrate.
-It combines the soft, chewy texture of a cookie with the beauty of a simple cake.
-It’s the new way of serving a frosted pumpkin cookie!
+The fact is, the blend of pumpkin and spices brings out beauty of the fall season, and our Pumpkin Cookie Cake is a fun way to celebrate!
+It combines the soft, chewy texture of a cookie with a pumpkin cake.
+Baked in an 8-inch round cake pan, it’s the new way of serving a frosted pumpkin cookie!

-• no eggs!
-Make it vegan by using a vegan butter.
+And there’s no eggs!
+Perfect for when egg prices go up.
+Make it vegan by using vegan butter.

 A cookie cake is simply cookie dough baked in a round cake pan.
 When I was in high school, this was my dream dessert because I always wanted to bake cookies (AKA eat cookie dough) but was too lazy to scoop cookies.